infracost/vscode-infracost/README.md

 ## Requirements

-The Infracost VSCode extension requires you have:
+The Infracost VSCode extension requires you to have:

 * VSCode **v1.67.0** or above.
 * Infracost CLI version **v0.10.6** or above [installed](https://www.infracost.io/docs) and registered with a valid API key.